 Athletes feel all kinds of pain.
 I think it’s one of the reasons glory has so much significance for them.
 What’s the difference between us and them?
 I’m not an athlete but it would seem they use pain to propel them to a higher level than themselves.
 They acknowledge it but are capable of beating the resistance.

-Human beings have incredible spirit which some of us are yet to uncover.
-What would you be capable of it you turned your pain into strength?
+Human beings have an incredible spirit which some of us are yet to uncover.
+What would you be capable of it you turned your pain into a strength?

 “Protected content.
 2018 awakened-woman.com”